 It’s come up before, but I currently live in a converted one bedroom.
 My former roommate and I, with the permission of our landlord and building management, had a floor-to-ceiling wall installed when we first moved in to split the living room in half.
 I have the “temporary” bedroom, and this means we split the cost of a one bedroom apartment.
 This is fairly common practice in DC and NYC (let me know if you need a contractor reference, ours was pretty good), and is a great way to live in a pricier neighborhood on a smaller budget.
 More on my place in this post from the Washington Post Express article that was published a couple of years ago!

-I wanted to share my experience with housing in DC, because I think it will assure you that finding a place at a reasonable price in an expensive neighborhood is possible with both a combination hard work and some luck.
+I wanted to share my experience about finding housing in DC, because I think it will assure you that finding a place at a reasonable price in an expensive neighborhood is possible with both a combination hard work and some luck.

 When I moved here right after graduating in May 2013, I lived with three of my good friends from college.
 By about March, the four of us knew we were going to be working in DC post-grad and knew we ideally wanted to live together.
 That’s where we were met with problem one: four bedroom apartments in this city do not exist.
 99% of the time, they literally do not.
 We were strongly partial to an apartment over a house (reasons being maintenance, amenities, and a front desk person) and definitely wanted our own rooms.
 As luck would have it, my friend S and I were in the library one day and she was scanning Craigslist, continuing to gchat me random listings as she had been doing over the previous couple of weeks.
 Most of them were in not so great areas (she didn’t know the geography of the city well), but randomly, one was.
 And it was a four bedroom apartment in one of the neighborhoods we’d been eyeing, plus was within our budgets!